-The Nest Learning Thermostat learns what temperatures you like to keep you comfortable and help you save.
-And now we’ve partnered with ComEd to make an even bigger dent in your electric bill.
+The Nest Thermostat learns what temperatures you like so it can keep you comfortable and help you save energy.
+Now it can do even more.

 No more confusing programming.
 Nest learns the temperatures you like and builds a personalized schedule for your home.

-Change the temperature from anywhere with your smartphone, tablet or laptop.
+Change the temperature from anywhere with your phone, tablet or laptop.

 Rush Hour Rewards